HideakiHama/car-car/README.md

 Service History
 - Finally the last part of the service is to check the past "Service History" for particular VIN number.
 - Enter the Vin on the search input.
 Type "4Y1SL65848Z411439" and press enter.
 - What do you see?
-The past service histpry of VIN 4Y1SL65848Z411439!!
+The past service history of VIN 4Y1SL65848Z411439!!